Explanations and visualisations:

 - Models could be trained with joint or multi-task learning: find the parameters that minimise two losses, e.g. PoS and lemma

-- Neural networks could be designed with parameter sharing: some parts of the network are shared between two tasks (their loss combined used for wight updating) and other parts are task specific (using only one loss to update the weights)
+- Neural networks could be designed with parameter sharing: some parts of the network are shared between two tasks (their loss combined used for weight updating) and other parts are task specific (using only one loss to update the weights)

 With LLMs